 - Windows 7

 - Windows Vista Service Packs 1 and 2

 - Windows Server 2008 Service Packs 1 and 2 (Standard Edition and Windows Server 2008 Enterprise Edition)

 - Windows XP Professional Service Packs 1, 2 and 3

 - Windows Server 2003 Standard Edition and Windows Server 2003 Enterprise Edition:For 32-bit versions of Windows, Service Pack 1 and Service Pack 2 are supported but not required.For 64-bit versions of Windows, Service Pack 1 is required.
 Service Pack 2 is supported but not required.

 - Windows 2000 Advanced Server Service Pack 4

-The option to copy backups to hosted storage (SQL Backup Pro 7.3 and later) is not supported on Windows Server 2003 or Windows XP running on Itanium-based systems, or on Windows 2000 running on 32-bit, 64-bit or Itanium-based systems.
+The option to copy backups to hosted storage (SQL Backup Pro 7.3 and later) is not supported on Windows 2000 running on 32-bit or 64-bit systems.